-Section 1.2 We must ensure that you get timely access to your covered services and drugs also have the right to get your prescriptions filled or refilled at any of our network pharmacies without long delays.
+Section 1.2 We must ensure that you get timely access to your covered services and drugs

 You have the right to choose a provider in the plan's network.
 You also have the right to go to a women's health specialist (such as a gynecologist) without a referral and still pay the in-network cost sharing amount.